First, we load the required data sets and packages:

 ## [1] "sp"

-Finally, we plot our regular grid of cell size 10 km, the administrative borders of the federal states within East Germany and the DWD weather stations.
+Finally, we plot the regular 10 km grid together with the administrative borders of East Germany’s federal states and the locations of the DWD weather stations.

 plot(grid_east_germany,